 New homes are advertised from 9am every Thursday until 11:59pm the following Tuesday.
-During this time customers are able to apply for any homes which they would like to rent.
+During this time customers are able to apply for up to three homes which they would like to rent.

 All applications for SARH homes are considered every Wednesday and customers will be contacted directly to view the property if their application is successful.

-Feedback on homes which have been allocated is included on the SARHomes website to give an indication of likely waiting times, although no personal information is disclosed.
+Feedback on homes which have been allocated is included on the MySARH portal to give an indication of likely waiting times, although no personal information is disclosed.